michaeldyrynda/chalrynda-blog/_posts/2017-07-20-new-york-day-two.markdown

 ---
 layout: post
 title: New York, day two
-description: A sleep-in, some shopping, and a steamy saunt through New York in search of a loaf of bread on our second day in the Big Apple.
+description: A sleep-in, some shopping, and a steamy saunter through New York in search of a loaf of bread on our second day in the Big Apple.
 categories: travel united states new york
 date: 2017-07-20
 comments: true